Diminished (dim, °, dim7, °7) and Half‑Diminished (m7b5, -7b5, )

 Difference

-- The diminished chord has a diminished seventh (dim7, °7).
-The minor 7th is again decreased by a semitone and hence is equivalent to a sixth (6) - only the theoretical approach is different.
+• The diminished chord has a diminished 7th (dim7, °7).
+Lowering the minor 7th by another semitone yields the diminished 7th, which is enharmonically equivalent to a major 6th (6) — only the theoretical naming differs.

 Common Ground

-Both are based on a diminished triad.
-This triad consists of two stacked minor thirds and thus represents a minor triad with a diminished fifth b5* (remember: the minor triad consists of a stack of minor third + major third, which together gives a perfect fifth).
+Both are built on a diminished triad.
+This triad stacks two minor thirds and thus corresponds to a minor triad with a diminished fifth (♭5)* (recap: a minor triad stacks a minor third + major third, which together form a perfect fifth).

-*) You might consider writing mb5 as chord symbol instead of dim or °.
-However, this is uncommon.
+*) You could, in theory, write mb5 instead of dim or ° as a chord symbol — however this is uncommon.

-Drag the slider under the chord shape to the right to change each half diminished chord to a diminished chord.
+Drag the slider under the chord diagram(s) to the right to change each half‑diminished chord into a diminished chord.

-It's similar with Cb or Fb.
-In daily life you may sometimes just say "B" or "E".
+It’s similar with Cb or Fb.
+In everyday usage you might simply say “B” or “E”.

 Big difference in usage

-The half diminished chord (m7b5) is a diatonic chord of the major scale.
-It stands on the 7th scale degree*.
+The half‑diminished chord (m7b5) is a diatonic chord of the major scale.
+It sits on the 7th scale degree*.
 That means a Bm7b5 e.g. can be used in a song in C major (respectively A minor).

-*) which is the 2nd scale degree in parallel minor.
+*) which corresponds to the 2nd degree in the parallel minor key.

 The diminished chord (dim7, °7) is not part of the major or minor scale.